MultiQC/MultiQC/docs/modules/qualimap.md

 counts.

 The MultiQC module supports the Qualimap commands `BamQC` and `RNASeq`.
-Note that Qualimap must be run with the `-outdir` option - MultiQC uses files found within the `raw_data_qualimapReport` folder (as well as `genome_results.txt`).
+Note that Qualimap must be run with the `-outdir` option as well as `-outformat HTML` (which is on by default).
+MultiQC uses files found within the `raw_data_qualimapReport` folder (as well as `genome_results.txt`).

 It is possible to customise which coverage thresholds are shown from BamQC in